SpringtideCollectiveOrg/openhousens.ca/README.md

     foreman start

-Otherwise, you can start the server with:
+Otherwise, you can start the web app with:

     python manage.py runserver